Feature Hashing component reference

-Internally, the Feature Hashing module creates a dictionary of n-grams.
+Internally, the Feature Hashing component creates a dictionary of n-grams.
 For example, the list of bigrams for this dataset would be something like this:

 You can control the size of the n-grams by using the N-grams property.
 If you choose bigrams, unigrams are also computed.
-Thus, the dictionary would also include single terms like these:
+The dictionary would also include single terms like these:

-After the dictionary has been built, the Feature Hashing module converts the dictionary terms into hash values, and computes whether a feature was used in each case.
-For each row of text data, the module outputs a set of columns, one column for each hashed feature.
+After the dictionary is built, the Feature Hashing component converts the dictionary terms into hash values.
+It then computes whether a feature was used in each case.
+For each row of text data, the component outputs a set of columns, one column for each hashed feature.

 For example, after hashing, the feature columns might look something like this:

 - If the value in the column is 0, the row didn't contain the hashed feature.

 - If the value is 1, the row did contain the feature.

 Feature hashing lets you represent text documents of variable length as numeric feature vectors of equal length to reduce dimensionality.
 If you tried to use the text column for training as is, it would be treated as a categorical feature column with many distinct values.

 Numeric outputs also make it possible to use common machine learning methods, including classification, clustering, and information retrieval.
 Because lookup operations can use integer hashes rather than string comparisons, getting the feature weights is also much faster.